 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by Ingham Intermediate School District are described in Note 1 to the financial statements.
-During the fiscal year 2023, the District implemented Governmental Accounting Standard No. 96, Subscription-Based Information Technology Arrangements.
-The application of existing policies was not changed during fiscal year 2023.
+No new accounting policies were adopted, and the application of existing policies was not changed during fiscal year 2024.
 We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
 There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.